ChainAgnostic/CAIPs/CAIPs/caip-69.md

 ## Abstract

-This proposal aims to facilitate specifying EOAs as multichain accounts extending CAIP-10 chain id specification.
-This is useful for both decentralized applications to communicate that EOAs can be used for multiple chains using a chainID of 0 to specify that the account is an EOA.
+This proposal aims to facilitate specifying EOAs as multichain accounts extending CAIP-10's chainID specification.
+This will enable decentralized applications to specify EOAs as an address with chainID 0 signifying that it can live on multiple networks.
 Currently, addresses are usually assigned to only one chain using CAIP-10 and an EOA would be required to be assigned multiple times for each chain.
 This proposal aims to extend the CAIP-10 standard so EOAs can be designated as an EOA once, and be treated as an EOA on every applicable chain.

 ## Motivation